0xJs/RedTeaming_CheatSheet/windows-ad/relaying.md

 #### SearchConnector
 - Explorer automaticly connects if folder where the SearchConnector is, is opened.
 - Actives the Windows Webclient service which can be used to authenticate a host again to the attacking IP with petitpotam.
-See #REFERENCE
 - Creates a ```[WebDAV] NTLMv2 Hash``` in responder, ```HTTPD: received``` in ntlmrelayx.
 Can be used against relaying to ldap, ldaps and SMB
 - https://www.bussink.net/webclient_activation/
 - Filename ```Documents.searchConnector-ms```